Life Scope G9 (CSM-1901) Patient Monitor and Measurement Data Network from NIHON KOHDEN

 In the AY-663P, AY-653P, AY-633P Input Units (or Life Scope PT transport monitors), 3 channels of IBP amplifiers, 2 channels of Temperature, one channel each of Thermistor Respiration, FiO2 and Cardiac Output are configured in the MPU for use by Smart Cables.

-The NIBP, SpO2, ECG and two channels of Temperature in said input units or Life Scope PT monitor do not make use of Smart Cables and are therefore not part of the MPU
+The NIBP, SpO2, ECG and two channels of Temperature in said input units or Life Scope PT monitor do not make use of Smart Cables and they are therefore not part of the MPU

 Under US FDA rule, a cable is only a cable if it does not change the signal that passes through it.
 A Smart Cable embedded with a non-volatile digital hexadecimal code is just a cable and does not change a signal passing through it, but if it has an amplifier it becomes a medical device and definitely requires FDA registration.
 Can you find any stand-alone NIHON KOHDEN Smart Cable registered with US FDA as a medical device?
 We do not.